 Participation in an internship requires the student to follow the College Immunization Policy.
-See page 50.
+Please see the Academic Policies section of this catalog, under XVI.
+Immunization Policy.
 Depending upon the site, the student may be required to possess and maintain professional liability insurance.
 For unpaid internships, the student must possess and maintain accident insurance.
-See page 63.
+Please see the Student Services section of this catalog, under Insurance.